ibrahimmaher4/ibrahimmaher4.github.io/_posts/2023-7-7-Blog-Post.md

 2. DTS temperature Data goes to the Data Acquisition to be pre-processed.

     a.
-Preprocessing of the data 3 temperatures (X-, X0, X+ )
+Preprocessing of the 3 temperatures (X-, X0, X+ )

     b.